Shatterzone: Reception

+Chris Hind reviewed a prepublication copy of Shatterzone in White Wolf #36 (1993), rating it a 2 out of 5 and stated that "Shatterzone offers nothing new.
+West End has simply combined and recycled its other games.
+Pretty pictures in the final version might bump the rating to a '3,' simply because of production quality."

 In the March 1994 edition of Dragon (Issue 203), Rick Swan was not impressed with the overly-complex rules system of this game, saying, "reading the rulebook is about as much fun as staring into a light bulb."
 He did like the setting, commenting that it "combines high-tech grit with fairy-tale whimsy to create a role- playing arena of remarkable invention."
 But he found the rest of the rules "a minefield of charts and numbers."
 He concluded by giving the rules system a poor rating of 2 out of 6, although he gave the setting of the game 4 out of 6.